espocrm/documentation/docs/user-guide/reports.md

 You can create a new Joint Grid report from the dropdown menu in the top-right corner on the Reports list view.

+For charts, colors of columns must be specified in sub-reports.

 Runtime filters are not supported in joint reports.
 Only regular filters (specified in each sub-report) can be used.

-For charts, colors of columns must be specified in sub-reports.
+Non-aggregate columns are not supported in joint reports.

 ## Filters